devilGamer5802/TorDirect/README.md

 # WebTorrent Client - Browser-Based Torrenting

 A simple, clean, client-side web application for streaming and downloading torrents directly in your browser using WebTorrent.
-Features a minimal dark UI inspired by Cursor.io.
+Features a minimal dark UI.

 **Features:**